apotema/heisenberg/README.md

 put "/people/1", person: { name: "Jet Li" }
 ```

-To get the response body from the last request can call the response_body method, which will return the response body parsed to a HashWithIndifferentAccess.
+To get the response body from the last request you can call the response_body method, which will return the response body parsed to a HashWithIndifferentAccess.
 For example:

 ```ruby
 get "/people/1"